browserengineering/book/book/scripts.md

 ================

 So far, JavaScript evaluation is fun but useless, because JavaScript can\'t make any kinds of modifications to the page itself.
-Why even run JavaScript with a limitation like that?
-So let\'s work on making it possible to modify the page from JavaScript.
+Why even run JavaScript if it can't do anything besides print?
+So let\'s work on modifying the page from JavaScript.

-Generally, the set of APIs that allow JavaScript to manipulate the web page it is running on is called the DOM API, where DOM stands for
+The JavaScript functions that manipulate a web page are collectively called the DOM API, for \"Document Object Model\".
+The DOM API is big, and it keeps getting bigger, so I\'m not implementing all, or even most, of it.
+But a few core functions have much of the power of the full API:

-\"Document Object Model\".
-The DOM API is big, and it keeps getting bigger, so I\'m definitely not planning on implementing all, or even most, of it.
-But there are a few core APIs that give you a lot of the power of the full API, granted in a kind of ugly way:
+-   `querySelectorAll` returns all the elements matching a selector;

--   `querySelectorAll`, which returns a list of all elements matching a selectors;
+-   `getAttribute` returns an element's value for some attribute; and
--   `getAttribute`, which gets the value of an HTML attribute for some element; and
+-   `innerHTML` replaces the contents of an element with new HTML.

--   `innerHTML`, which allows you to replace the contents of any element by a new block of HTML.
+I'm implemented a simplified version of these methods.

-Now, I should note that both of these are a little more complex than I\'m making them out to be. `querySelectorAll` actually returns not a list but a thing called a `NodeList`, and also `innerHTML` can be used to both read and write the HTML contents of an element.
-I\'m going to ignore those and just implement the very limited versions of these functions described above.
+`querySelectorAll` will return an array, not this thing called a `NodeList`; `innerHTML` will only write the HTML contents of an element, and won't allow reading those contents.

-Let\'s implement `querySelectorAll` and `getAttribute`, which are read-only methods, first.
-Normally, `querySelectorAll` is a method on an object called `document`, so we\'ll need to pull the same trick as above.
-First, let\'s write a function to register:
+Let\'s start with `querySelectorAll`.
+First, register a function:

 ``` {.python}
 class Browser: